geekeren/geekmd/README.md

 - Install Dependencies: `yarn install`

-- Compiles and hot-reloads for development: `yarn run serve`
+- Compiles and hot-reloads for development: `yarn start`

-- Compiles and minifies for production: `yarn run build`
+- Compiles and minifies for production: `yarn build`

-- Lints and fixes files: `yarn run lint`
+- Lints and fixes files: `yarn lint`

 ## Preview